mfitz/knacktorle/README.md

 ## What is Actorle?
 [Actorle](https://actorle.com/) is a daily puzzle where you guess the name of an actor from clues about a selection of films they have appeared in.
-You need to figure out enough of the movies that you can find the common element — an actor who appeared in all of them.
+Each movie’s clue comprises the release year, the IMDb review score, the genres, and a pattern of X characters representing the title.
+You need to figure out enough of the movies to find the common element — an actor who appeared in all of them.

 Inspired by the ubiquitous [Wordle](https://www.nytimes.com/games/wordle/index.html), incorrect guesses bring you closer to the correct answer by revealing new information.
 In the case of Wordle, that new